anhowe/scratch/acs/README.md

 2. SSH to port 2200 of the master FQDN
 3. Type `docker -H :2375 info` to see the status of the agent nodes.
 ![Image of docker info](https://raw.githubusercontent.com/anhowe/scratch/master/acs/images/dockerinfowindows.png)
-4. Type `docker -H :2375 run --rm -i windowsservercore powershell -command "Write-Output 'hello world'"` to see the hello-world test app run on one of the agents
+4. Type `docker -H :2375 run --rm -i microsoft/windowsservercore powershell -command "Write-Output 'hello world'"` to see the hello-world test app run on one of the agents

 ## Explore Swarm with a web-based Compose Script, then scale the script to all agents
  1. After successfully deploying the template write down the two output master and agent FQDNs.